openstack-archive/kolla-kubernetes/doc/source/multi-node.rst

 Configure Kolla
 ===============

-For multi-node deployments, a docker registry is required since the kubernetes nodes will not be able to find the kolla images that your development machine has built.
-Thus, we must configure kolla to name the images correctly, so that we may easily push the images to the right docker registry.
+For multi-node deployments, a Docker registry is required since the kubernetes nodes will not be able to find the kolla images that your development machine has built.
+Thus, we must configure kolla to name the images correctly, so that we may easily push the images to the right Docker registry.

-Add your docker registry settings in the kolla configuration file
+Add your Docker registry settings in the kolla configuration file
 ```./etc/kolla/globals.yaml```.

 ::